amir5000/amir5000/README.md

 # Hello!

 My name is Amir Arafat and I am a UI System Architect at ArbiterSports.
-My main experience is using JavaScript, but I ❤️ all front-end technologies.
+My main programming language has been JavaScript, but I ❤️ all front-end technologies.
 I ❤️ the OSS and the OSS community.

 ### My main experience is:
 - Node/Express/AWS Serverless Lambda. 😎